 Finding the right clinician to assist you may require some research and time.
 It is important when choosing a mental health professional in The Cayman Islands that you contact the Health Practice Commission for the Council of Professions Allied with Medicine’s register of recognized practitioners, and licensed health facilities.

-Our clinical team is made up of Clinical Psychologists, Mental Health Counsellor, Play Therapists, Marriage and Family Therapists and Behaviroual Specialists.
+Our clinical team is made up of Clinical Psychologists, Mental Health Counsellors, Play Therapists, Marriage and Family Therapists and Behavioural Specialists.
 We work collaboratively using a model of evidence based reflective practice.

 This type of model means that we are regularly taking into consideration four key aspects of client treatment;

+Our psychological assessments are conducted by a team of doctoral and masters level psychologists, who work collaboratively using over 30 years of clinical experience.
 A psychological assessment can help identify your child’s unique learning style as well as increase understanding of their social, emotional and behavioural difficulties.
 The purpose of an assessment should be to develop a plan forward, with the goal to assist and support.
 Psychological assessments should be conducted in the context of a clinical team with many years of experience in the assessment of a wide range of learning, developmental, clinical and behavioural disorders.
-Assessment results will guide parenting plans, medical treatment decisions, behavioural interventions as well as the development of an Individualized Educational Plan (IEP) to ensure access to special teaching strategies in school and important accommodations on standardized board exams, including I/CGSE, CXC, SAT, PSAT.
+Assessment results will guide parenting plans, medical treatment decisions, and behavioural interventions, as well as the development of an Individualized Educational Plan (IEP) to ensure access to special teaching strategies in school and important accommodations on standardized board exams, including I/GCSE, CXC, SAT, and PSAT.

 Social & emotional skills are critically important to children’s development.
 Social & emotional skills are needed to successfully develop peer relationships, manage emotions, problem solve, and to appropriately regulate social behaviour.
 Our Social & Emotional Skills Groups are fun, interactive opportunities for modeling and skill development in the context of playing, friendship and fun.
 Our groups are available for children or adolescents and offer real community-based opportunities to develop these important skills.

-The Early Start Denver Model (ESDM) is an evidenced based intervention for children with developmental delay, between 12 to 48 months.
+We are proud to offer individual ESDM Therapy as well as Parent P-ESDM, a collaborative approach between parent and therapist aimed at ensuring parents are supported to confidently help their children every step of the way.
+The Early Start Denver Model (ESDM) is an evidence based intervention for children with developmental delay, between 12 to 48 months.
 ESDM follows a developmental curriculum that defines social, play, communication, cognitive, self-help and motor skills.
 It can be delivered in a clinic, home, playground or preschool setting.
 ESDM integrates a relationship focused developmental model with the well validated teaching practices of ABA.
 In 2012, we became the first clinic in the Cayman Islands and the Caribbean to offer ESDM services.

-There are many reasons parents of children with autism choose to home school.
-A homeschool programme should be tailored to meet your child’s unique needs and should ensure that learning is clearly measured and targets effectively developed.
-This can be an overwhelming task for families, but good news is that we are an approved home school provider, and can assist in the development of a suitable curriculum, and teacher support to satisfy the Department of Education requirements and ensure the most desirable learning outcomes.
+There are many reasons parents of children with autism choose to home-school.
+A home-school programme should be tailored to meet your child’s unique needs and should ensure that learning is clearly measured and targets effectively developed.
+This can be an overwhelming task for families, but the good news is that we are an approved home-school provider, can assist in the development of a suitable curriculum, and arrange teacher support to satisfy the Department of Education requirements and ensure the most desirable learning outcomes.